shijuvar/shijuvar/masterclass.md

-# Modern Application Development in Go with Service Weaver
+# Building Distributed Application in Go with Service Weaver
 ### *Monolith or Microservices, or Both: Building modern distributed applications in Go using Google Service Weaver*
 --------------------------------------------------------
 **Course Duration:**